diogo-s-ribeiro/delta-statistic/README.md

 A Django web application code that can be deployed localy in your machine.
 To do so, you should change "DEBUG = True", apply a random "SECRET_KEY" and add your domain to "ALLOWED_HOSTS".

-There are currentl also (free) websites that are deploying this webapplication.
+There are currently also (free) websites that are deploying this webapplication.
 They can be found at:
 - delta-statistic.onrender.com
 - delta-statistic.up.railway.app